thegetty/quire-docs/content/guide/getting-started.md

 #### 📁 bin

-Currently it only contains a `deploy.sh` script file for deploying a Quire project to GitHub pages.
+Currently, it only contains a `deploy.sh` script file for deploying a Quire project to GitHub pages.
 Read more in [*Outputting & Deploying Your Site*](/guide/multiformat-output/).

 #### 📄 config.yml

-This is a standard, required file for {{< q-glossary "Hugo" >}}, and so also for Quire.
+This is a standard, required file for {{< q-glossary "Hugo" >}} and also for Quire.
 In Quire, it is used expressly for configuring how Hugo operates, and for defining a number of key values used in Quire {{< q-glossary "templates" >}}.
-Users who have worked on other non-Quire Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
+Users who have worked on other non-Quire/Hugo projects will note that they typically use the `config.yml` file to also store publication metadata.
 Given the potentially large scope of this metadata in formal digital publications, Quire uses the `publication.yml` file inside the `data` directory instead.
 Read more in [*Publication Metadata & Configuration*](/guide/metadata-configuration/).

 #### 📁 config

 An additional configuration directory.
 While most Quire configuration happens in the [`config.yml`](#config-yml) file as explained above, the `config` directory gives more specific controls for different output formats and development environments.
-In most cases changes won’t need to be made to these files until you are deploying your site.
+In most cases, changes won’t need to be made to these files until you are deploying your site.
 Read more in [*Outputting & Deploying Your Site*](/guide/multiformat-output/).

 #### 📁 site

 Where the built pages of the Quire website will be.
-This folder and its contents are automatically generated with the `quire site` command in the Quire CLI, and should not be edited directly.
+This folder and its contents are automatically generated with the `quire site` command-in the Quire CLI, and should not be edited directly.
 Read more in [*Outputting & Deploying Your Site*](/guide/multiformat-output/).

 #### 📁 themes

 The `themes` directory contains one or more {{< q-glossary "themes" >}} that define the structure and style of the Quire publication.
-When using the `quire new` command in the Quire CLI, the default theme is `quire-starter-theme`.
+When using the `quire new` command-in the Quire CLI, the default theme is `quire-starter-theme`.
 Read more in [*Customizing Styles*](/guide/styles-customization/).

 ## Creating a Publication Outline